 I had so much fun making a 1963 banana bread yesterday!
 I purchased a vintage Better Homes & Gardens cookbook at the Gibson Mill last summer and finally decided to make one of the recipes.
 It’s crazy that this book was published when my mom was a baby.
 Some of these recipes are similar to the ones my grandma made us when we were kids.
 Veggies in jello?
 It’s in the cookbook!
 I grew up eating that.

-Some of the recipes are a little questionable, but I have many marked from the cookbook that I can’t wait to try out.
-I ordered a collection of them on eBay yesterday to make this a fun series on my TikTok!
+Some recipes are a little questionable, but I have many marked from the cookbook that I can’t wait to try out.
+I ordered a collection on eBay yesterday to make this a fun series on my TikTok!
 And yes, this recipe video is on my Tiktok, too.
 I haven’t quit the app yet.
 It’s a fun spot to document my dinners and recipes in real-time, so I love that!
 Many of my dinners from the recap posts will be on TikTok so that you can try them out, too!
-I decided to start with an easy recipe for my first attempt at the Better Homes and Gardens cookbook.
+I started with an easy recipe for my first attempt at the Better Homes and Gardens cookbook.

-Now that we have the porch looking cozy and cute (it’s almost finished), I love sitting outside with coffee or tea in the evenings.
-I can’t wait to serve up some coffee and this banana bread all spring and summer while sitting on the front porch.
+Now that we have the porch looking cozy and cute (almost finished), I love sitting outside with coffee or tea in the evenings.
+I can’t wait to serve some coffee and this banana bread all spring and summer while sitting on the front porch.
 It’s the little things in life that I look forward to.

 1963 Better Homes & Gardens Banana Bread

 - 1/2 Cup Sugar

 - 1/2 Teaspoon Baking Soda

 - 1/2 Cup Chopped Walnuts

 - Cream butter and sugar together in an electric mixer.

 - Sift the all-purpose flour, baking soda, baking powder, and salt together.